Njorda/db721_fdw/README.md

 - Array compression will matter when it comes to read from disc
 - How do I make it concurrent
 - I need to learn how to writt c++ it seems like
+- Lets do annoy and knn here, should be aweeeesooome